KnezIker/CNN/README.md

 ```
 This code sets boundaries of for j for loop, and increments i counter by 1.
 This loop will be performed 24 times, since initial value of j is 0 and loop will jump to .L101 while j <= 23.<br>
-There is no jr ra instruction, because .L94 assembly code is directly above .L93 so when its done it will automatically go back to .L93
+There is no jr ra instruction, because .L94 assembly code is directly above .L93 so when its done it will automatically go back to .L93<br>
+.L101 assembly code:
 ```assembly
 .L101:
 	sw	zero,-32(s0)      # Initialize loop counter k = 0) on the stack
 	j	.L95              # jump to .L95
 ```
-This code initializes k counter to 0 and jumps to .L95
+This code initializes k counter to 0 and jumps to .L95<br>
+.L95 assembly code:
 ```assembly
 .L95:
 	lw	a4,-32(s0)     # Load the value of the loop counter (k) into a4